norbibi/golem_cuda/README.md

 This release has an automated instaler with a terminal menu for GPU selection to simplify setup.

+Tested only on native machine with Ubuntu 22.04.

 **Security aspect**

 Distributed computing through a virtual machine requires device isolation, especially with a PCIe device like GPU.